APlusTeam/ISQA-3420/DFDDictionary.md

 * Project File/Info Request: A request by the corporate manager; For the files of the project, or project info
 * Package File/Info Response: A repsonse to the corporate managers; contains whatever was requested.
 * File / Package: The files or packages of the project
-* Project File: The file of the project
 * License and Vulrability Info: Information returned from FOSSology and NIST National Vulnerability Database regarding the licenese and CVEs.
 * CVE Info Request: This is the request sent to the National Vulrability Database for Common Vulnrabilities and Exposures
 * CPE and CVE Info: This is the response sent from the National Vulrability Database for Common Platform Enumeration and Common Vulnrabilities and Exposures.